If you run a business or work for yourself, getting a mortgage can be tricky. Here’s how to secure a mortgage when you’re self-employed in Ireland.

 This shows you’ve passed lenders initial checks and gives you a better idea of how much you can borrow when looking for a property.

-Find the best first time buyer and home mover mortgage deals in Ireland using our comparison.
+Find a range of first time buyer and home mover mortgage deals in Ireland using our comparison.

 Yes, the same rules apply if you are borrowing with another person.
 Whoever is self employed will still need to be able to provide the documents the lender requests to prove their income.